Safely Loading .env Files with Special Characters in Bash

 How does it work?

-#or containing no key - Matching quote removal: Only strips quotes if they match at both start and end, preserving quotes that are part of the actual value (e.g.,
+#(with optional leading whitespace) or containing only whitespace - Matching quote removal: Only strips quotes if they match at both start and end, preserving quotes that are part of the actual value (e.g.,

 The function safely processes: